NamanAhuja30/Pricing-Card-Frontend--mentor-challenge/README.md

 # Pricing-Card-Frontend--mentor-challenge
-A implementation of frontend mentor code challenge
+An implementation of frontend mentor code challenge